Royal Society of Canada Medals and Awards

 The Royal Society of Canada (RSC) offers a variety of prestigious medals and awards recognizing outstanding achievements of Canadian scholars.
 It is the responsibility of Fellows of the RSC to nominate candidates for these honours, and they are explicitly invited to do so every year.

-Note: candidates are not required to be a Fellow of the RSC.
+Note: Candidates are not required to be a Fellow of the RSC.

 More Information